 This article is theory-based, but hang in there and read on.
 It might give you a new way of asking questions, or give you a fresh perspective to understand the individual experiences of people in your life.

-Let’s introduce you to the SCARF model, which was developed in 2008 by the co-founder and CEO of the NeuroLeadership Institute, Dr David Rock.
+Let’s introduce you to the SCARF model, which was developed in 2008 by the Co-founder and Chief Executive Officer of the NeuroLeadership Institute, Dr David Rock.
 (You can read all about his work on the topic in his paper SCARF: a brain-based model for collaborating with and influencing others.)
 For those who are leaders, this concept might be of particular interest.
 It’s something we’ve been running masterclasses on, as it can help self-manage frustration and confusion.

 In simple terms, the SCARF acronym represents the five key ‘domains’ that influence our behaviour in social situations.
 They are: